Masters in Space Systems Management

 In the case of a marginal undergraduate record (GPA less than 3.0), letters of recommendation and results of recent GRE Tests, both General (verbal and quantitative) and Subject (engineering or physics) are required and could be deciding factors.
 Holders of the Professional Engineer license (or engineering intern status for those less than five years past the bachelor's degree) need not take the GRE Subject Test.
 Individuals who do not meet the stated requirements for regular admission may petition to take graduate courses for credit as a continuing education applicant.

 The degree of Master of Science in Space Systems Management is conferred upon students who have successfully completed 36 credit hours of graduate work plus other course requirements as listed on the student's approved graduate program plan.
 Students without adequate undergraduate background will be required to complete all or part of the program prerequisites listed below.

-Six courses (18 credit hours) with a clear focus on management are required.
-These course may be from the foundation, core or elective courses offered by the Nathan M. Bisk College of Business, via distance learning from extended studies, or from courses with a management emphasis from other academic units at Florida Tech*)
+(chosen with a clear focus on management from foundation, core or elective courses offered by the Nathan M. Bisk College of Business, via distance learning from extended studies, or from courses with a management emphasis from other academic units at Florida Tech*)

-*Serves as the capstone for this program.
+**Serves as the capstone course for this program.